 A good lawyer will not make a demand until the plaintiff has reached a point of maximum medical improvement (MMI).
 MMI is when the plaintiff has ended all medical treatment and is as recovered as possible.
 This is because, until the plaintiff has reached MMI, the lawyer does not know how much the case is worth.

 The lawyer should also not file a lawsuit until MMI.
 This is because, if the plaintiff is not at MMI by the time that the case goes to trial, the jury might undervalue the case.

 The filing of the lawsuit starts the clock running on when the case might get to trial.
-Every state’s pretrial procedures are different, but generally it will take one to two years for a personal injury case to get to trial.
+Every jurisdiction's pretrial procedures are different, but generally it will take one to two years for a personal injury case to get to trial.

-The parties send interrogatories (a fancy word for questions) and document requests to each other, and take depositions of all of the relevant witnesses in the case, generally beginning with the plaintiff and defendant.
+The parties send interrogatories (a fancy word for questions) and document requests to each other, and take depositions of all relevant parties and witnesses, generally beginning with the plaintiff and defendant.